ethereum/casper/README.md

 ### Step 7: Interacting with the Casper Contract

-As an exampe that the deployment was successfull, we can check EPOCH_LENGTH.
+As an exampe that the deployment was successful, we can check EPOCH_LENGTH.
 If you didn't change the initial parameters above, the following command should return 10.

 ```bash
 casper_contract.functions.EPOCH_LENGTH().call()